szhen0340/SecureSquared/README.md

 **Description:** SecureSquared's Secure Home division has deployed an advanced voice authentication system to protect their most sensitive client properties.
 The system uses AI-powered voice recognition technology to verify the speaker's unique vocal characteristics.

 **Task:** Access the Secure Home system by bypassing the voice authentication mechanism.
 You'll need to analyze the underlying system and craft an audio file that matches the target voice characteristics.

+As part of your mission briefing, you've been provided with a base audio sample of an authorized user saying the required passphrase.
+This sample gives you the correct words and timing, but the voice characteristics don't match the target profile stored in the system.
+Your challenge is to modify this base audio sample to match the voice characteristics of the target user.

 **Link:** [Secure Home](https://ctf-secure-home.vercel.app)